An Interview with Globe & Mail's Laura Stone

 Stone who reports in the Queen’s Park Bureau in Toronto has been covering Ontario Premier Doug Ford’s government for the past year.
 She joined the Globe and Mail in 2016 as a federal political reporter on Parliament Hill in Ottawa.

-She noted that the most important thing that the young women should take into consideration when understanding a federal election is to ensure that their voice is heard.
+She noted that the most important thing that young women should take into consideration when understanding a federal election is to ensure that their voice is heard.

-“I hope that [the young women] feel they can engage with the political system and not be intimidated by it and not feel like their voice doesn’t matter or they don't understand the issues enough because it should be accessible to everyone,” Stone said.
+“I hope that [young women] feel they can engage with the political system and not be intimidated by it and not feel like their voice doesn’t matter or they don't understand the issues enough because it should be accessible to everyone,” Stone said.
 “It should feel like they’re contributing to the discourse and the direction of where our country should go.”

 This year six leaders are vying to be Canada’s next prime minister.
 Liberal leader and incumbent Prime Minister Justin Trudeau is hoping to get re-elected.
 In 2015, he won the title with a majority government.
 Battling him are Conservative Leader Andrew Scheer, New Democrat Party Leader Jagmeet Singh, Green Party Leader Elizabeth May, Bloc Québécois Leader Yves-François Blanchet, and People’s Party of Canada Leader Maxime Bernier.